MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/flow-develop.md

     :::image type="content" source="../media/prompt-flow/create-flow-connection.png" alt-text="Screenshot of the selected connection and deployment in the LLM tool on the edit prompt flow page." lightbox="../media/prompt-flow/create-flow-connection.png":::

+1. In the **Inputs** section, add a value for the topic.
+For example, "atoms."
 1. Select **Run** to run the flow.

     :::image type="content" source="../media/prompt-flow/create-flow-run.png" alt-text="Screenshot of where to select run on the edit prompt flow page." lightbox="../media/prompt-flow/create-flow-run.png":::